Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 The tasks are identified using the `CalendarTaskId`, which is a `CalendarItemId` typedef (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarItemId) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarItemId) applications).

-Using the `CalendarTask` object (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarTask) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarTask) applications), you can:
+Using the `CalendarTask` object (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarTask) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarTask) applications), you can do the following:

 - Add tasks to a calendar one by one or in a batch mode.
 - Update or delete tasks one by one or in a batch mode.
 - Convert tasks to the iCalendar format and back.

-### Adding Tasks to a Calendar
+### Add tasks to a calendar

-To add tasks to a calendar:
+To add tasks to a calendar, follow these steps:

 1. Retrieve the default system calendar using the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications).

-   With the parameter, specify the calendar type as task.
+   With the parameter, specify the calendar type as task:

    ```
    var calendar = tizen.calendar.getDefaultCalendar('TASK');